UlfbertHuynh/extractMovieLens/README.md

 # extractMovieLens
-A mini project to import various version of the MovieLens dataset into mongoDB
+A mini project to import various versions of the MovieLens dataset into mongoDB.